 OCIS will transition to OhioMeansJobs K-12

-Beginning fall 2014, OCIS will evolve once again and will become part of OhioMeansJobs.
+Beginning fall 2014, OhioMeansJobs K-12 will replace the Ohio Career Information System (OCIS).
 OhioMeansJobs is already the state’s premiere job and résumé bank.
 OhioMeansJobs K-12 will offer comprehensive, career development tools, online training and resources specifically for students and teachers.
 Students will be able to learn more about their career interests and in-demand jobs, build résumés, search for college and training programs, create a budget based on future expenses, and develop meaningful academic and career plans for high school and beyond.
 OhioMeansJobs is available at no cost, which means we’ll truly have a “home base” for online career exploration and planning for all Ohioans.

 Last Modified: 4/10/2014 10:06:05 AM